agomolka/MASem2InventoryOptimization/README.md

 # Inventory Optimization in ✨Julia✨
-## Simulation optimization of inventory management decisions
+## Simulation optimization of inventory management decisions in Julia

 ### Stock optimization